hydroframe/SandTank/DEVELOPMENT.md

  *Note: The rest of the files can be given different names as long as this is reflected in the *tcl* script but the VTK file must be named `SandTank.vtk` regardless of the template that is being created.*

 3. Modify the `run.tcl` script for your domain.
-Additional changes may be needed depending on the template you are trying to build but for starters, make sure to check/update the following:
+Additional changes may be needed depending on the template you are trying to build, but for starters, make sure to check/update the following:
  - Check that all input files names are updated to reflect new files from the previous step
  - Update domain dimensions to match your inputs (*Note: For visualization purposes on the web it is best to stick with a total ratio of 2:1 for all templates at this point, also see the note above that for now the dx, dy and dz, should be equal*)
  - Correct well placements